hemant280/comparing-classifiers/README.md

 - Preprocessing numerical columns
 - Preprocessing categorical columns
 - Identify correlations
-- Principal Component Analysis (PCA) to reduce the feature count
-- Split the dataset for training and testing
 - Fixing the class imbalance using SMOTE
     - _Additional python library is required (imbalanced-learn) (check the requirement.txt)_
+- Split the dataset for training and testing
+- Principal Component Analysis (PCA) to reduce the feature count

-- Fiting the model (classifiers):
+- Training and Fiting the model (classifiers):
     - k-nearest neighbors
     - logistic regression
     - decision trees